 I’m going to say something that might sound conspiratorial, but hear me out.
 Some business leaders believe software development has become too expensive and use this to justify cost cuts.

-Think about it: COVID normalized overhiring, the tax law increased R&D costs, and AI offers a narrative of “doing more with less.”
-It’s a cover for cutting software development expenses.
+The tax law increased R&D costs, and AI offers a narrative of “doing more with less.”
+It’s a perfect storm for cutting software development expenses.

 But here’s what they’re missing: cutting development costs now leads to slower innovation, less competitiveness, and lower long-term profits.
 This short-term thinking will hurt them in the future.
 Expect thousands of startups to compete fiercely with Big Tech incumbents like Microsoft, Google, and Facebook.
 Good luck facing the storm…